Published by Blue Grid Media • Updated for 2026 • 19 min read

 6. Review Your LSA Profile Settings Regularly

-If you are consistently getting leads for services you do not offer, the solution is not just disputing them — it is fixing your profile.
+If you are consistently getting leads for services you do not offer, the solution is not just disputing them.
+It is fixing your profile.
 Review your listed job types, service areas, and business hours at least quarterly.
 Tightening these settings reduces the volume of mismatched leads, which means fewer disputes needed in the first place.
-This is especially important given that "job type not serviced" and "geo not serviced" are no longer standalone credit categories.
+This is especially important now that "job type not serviced" and "geo not serviced" are no longer standalone credit categories.
+Fix it at the source, not after the fact.

 7. Call Google Support After 72 Hours